SmarDex-Ecosystem/usdn-contracts/script/README.md

 you need to run the script with the following arguments:

-- `RPC_URL`: the RPC URL of the network you want to scan
+- `rpc-url`: the RPC URL of the network you want to scan
-- `USDN_PROTOCOL_ADDRESS`: the address of the deployed USDN protocol
+- `protocol`: the address of the deployed USDN protocol
-- `BlockNumber`: the blockNumber to start the scan from
+- `block-number`: the blockNumber to start the scan from (optional)

 - example: